 For the Dry Coat: Combine flour, cornstarch, baking powder, and salt in a large bowl.
 Whisk until homogeneous.
 Add reserved marinade and whisk until mixture has coarse, mealy clumps.
 Set aside.

-To Finish: Heat 1 1/2 quarts peanut, vegetable, or canola oil in a large wok or Dutch oven to 350°F (177°C) and adjust flame to maintain temperature.
+To Fry Chicken: Heat 1 1/2 quarts peanut, vegetable, or canola oil in a large wok or Dutch oven to 350°F (177°C) and adjust flame to maintain temperature.

 Working one piece at a time, transfer chicken from marinade to dry coat mixture, tossing in between each addition to coat chicken.
 When all chicken is added to dry coat, toss with hands, pressing dry mixture onto chicken so it adheres, and making sure that every piece is coated thoroughly.

-Add chicken to empty skillet and return sauce to skillet.
-Toss chicken, folding it with a rubber spatula until all pieces are thoroughly coated.
+Add chicken to sauce, then toss, folding it with a wok spatula or silicone spatula until all pieces are thoroughly coated.
 Serve immediately with white rice.

 Shaoxing wine can be found in most Asian markets.
 If unavailable, dry sherry can be used in its place.
 If you can't find boneless skinless chicken thighs, you can debone them yourself using this guide.
 If you can't find whole dried chiles, substitute with 1/4 teaspoon crushed red pepper flakes.

 This recipe is written to maximize efficiency with a wok: frying the chicken first, then making the sauce in the same wok (emptied of frying oil) and finally tossing it all together.
 This way, you only have to wash the wok once after making the full recipe.
 If desired, however, you can prepare the sauce in advance (up to 1 day ahead), then transfer it to an airtight container and refrigerate until ready to use; warm sauce before tossing with fried chicken right before serving.